keptn/lifecycle-toolkit/docs/content/en/docs/install/upgrade.md

 ## Upgrade to Helm from a manifest installation

 > **Warning**
-Upgrade to Helm from a manifest installation can cause data loss.
+Upgrade to Helm from a manifest installation can cause loss of Keptn custom resources.

 Keptn v.0.7.0 and later can be installed with Helm charts;
 Keptn v.0.8.3 can only be installed with Helm.